01Febt

 Share on:

-Trekking in Nepal – Best Routes for Autumn 2025 & Spring 2026
+Trekking in Nepal – Best Routes for Spring (March, April, May) 2026 and Autumn (September, October, November) 2026

 At Nepal Mountain Trekkers, we’ve guided thousands of trekkers across the country’s most stunning routes.
 In this guide, we share the top treks, costs, ideal booking windows, and what to expect on and off the trail in Nepal during these peak seasons.